 Exchange Fee: The Exchange Fee compensates the Sponsor for services provided as part of the delivery process, including the cost to the Sponsor and the Trustee to process the Share Submission and the cost associated with the over-the-counter transactions to exchange gold for gold of different specifications.
-As of May 19, 2014, the Exchange Fee is a flat fee per ounce of the gold represented by the shares submitted on the Share Submission Day, subject to minimum fees as follows:
+The Exchange Fee is \$500 plus a flat fee per ounce of the gold represented by the Shares submitted on the Share Submission Day.
+In times of high demand for coins and bars, including when mints are closed as a result of a pandemic, Exchange Fees may be elevated, reflecting higher premiums of coins and bars in the market.
+As of September 6, 2023, Exchange Fees are as follows: